albert752/PBE/README.md

 ```
 sudo apt install python3
 ```

+#### py532lib
+It can be found here https://github.com/HubCityLabs/py532lib.

 #### RFID Reader and RPi
 Just get the reader on eBay for cheap and whatever recent model of the R aspberry Pi 3.